kaist-cp/memento/README.md

 - In §4, we present an implementation of our core language in the Intel-x86 Optane DCPMM architecture.
 Our construction is not tightly coupled with Intel-x86, and we believe that our implementation can be straightforwardly adapted to other PM architectures.
-- In §5, we adapt several volatile, lock-free DSs to satisfy our type system, automatically deriving detectable, persistent lock-free DSs.
+- In §5, we adapt several volatile, lock-free data structures (DSs) to satisfy our type system, automatically deriving detectable, persistent lock-free DSs.
 These include a detectable, persistent linked-list [Harris 2001], Treiber stack [Treiber 1986], Michael-Scott queue [Michael and Scott 1996], a combining queue, and Clevel hash table [Chen et al. 2020].
 In doing so, we capture the optimizations of